Cecil Leitch

-Charlotte Cecilia Pitcairn Leitch (13 April 1891 – 16 September 1977) was a British amateur golfer.
+Charlotte Cecilia Pitcairn Leitch (13 April 1891 – 16 September 1977) was a British amateur golfer and author.
 She was born in Silloth, Cumberland, England, the daughter of a local physician and one of three sisters who excelled at the game of golf.
 Leitch won 12 national titles as well as five French Ladies Amateurs and one Canadian Women's Amateur.